Man Arrested In Alleged Kidnapping Of Worker At Colorado Ranch Owned By Former NYC Mayor Michael Bloomberg

 Bloomberg’s spokesperson, Ty Trippet, expressed gratitude to law enforcement for their work.

-“We’re deeply grateful to the Rio Blanco County Sheriff’s office, the Colorado Bureau of Investigation, Wyoming law enforcement, the F.B.I. and other individuals for their swift and heroic action in this case in ensuring that no lives were lost and that the victim has been rescued and safely returned to her family,” he said in a statement.MORE NEWS: NYPD: Suspects Rammed Van Into ATM, Stole $6,300 At Brooklyn Gas Station
+“We’re deeply grateful to the Rio Blanco County Sheriff’s office, the Colorado Bureau of Investigation, Wyoming law enforcement, the F.B.I. and other individuals for their swift and heroic action in this case in ensuring that no lives were lost and that the victim has been rescued and safely returned to her family,” he said in a statement.MORE NEWS: 10 Hurt In Bronx Apartment Fire, 100 Firefighters Respond

-Note: Editor’s note: This story was first published Feb.
-5. (© Copyright 2022 The Associated Press.
-All Rights Reserved.
-This material may not be published, broadcast, rewritten or redistributed.)